26 Dec How to Destroy a Hard Drive

 Check out this post from PCWorld detailing step by step instructions to wiping a hard drive.

-Wiping a hard drive is a simple solution, although if you are really concerned with keeping your private data private we recommend wiping the drive and physically destroying it too, as someone with really sophisticated equipment and a strong will might still be able to gain some access.
+Wiping a hard drive is a simple solution, although if you are really concerned with keeping your private data private we recommend wiping the drive and physically destroying it too, as someone with really sophisticated equipment might still be able to gain access.

 Using a regular hammer, tap the top of the drive a few times, the goal is not to create a mess, just to render the equipment useless.
-Please, wear your safety goggles when you do this.
+Please wear safety goggles when you do this.

 The Thrill of the Drill

 An alternative to the hammer is the drill, just as much fun and just as effective.
 (Also, this might be a good time to point out that power tools such as drills are free to recycle at Island Return It)

 Take a drill (you’re going to need a pretty strong bit) and put holes in the hard disk platter.
 You’ll want to drill several holes in a wide variety of spots in order to guarantee that the data cannot be recovered.
 Beyond that, have fun with it and make art.
 They can make great Christmas tree decorations.
 Also, please remember to wear safety goggles while drilling holes in hard drives.